 - Proofreading résumés and cover letters

 Ready to meet with the CANES advisor?
 Make an appointment today.

-While many students have a difficult time believing it, a humanities major such as ours, enables students who complete it to consider just about any type of career or educational pursuit.
+Humanities majors enable students to consider just about any type of career or educational pursuit.
 Our coursework builds the critical thinking and communication skills needed to succeed in careers ranging from politics and education to business and law.

 Think about what you learn in a classroom setting as well as what you do each day to be a successful student; the skills you develop are equally important in the workplace:

 - critical reading, reflection, and analysis